nickerso/cellml-spec-sphinx-test/source/general-matters.rst

 4. CellML Processing Software MUST NOT raise an error solely because it encounters an unrecognised extension element.

-5. CellML Processing Software that reads CellML and then writes a modified version back out SHOULD preserve unrecognised extension information items when the parent information item is not modified.
+5. CellML Processing Software which reads CellML and then writes a modified version back out SHOULD preserve unrecognised extension information items when the parent information item is not modified.